What is a SCADA System and How Does It Work?

 How to implement a SCADA solution

-To implement a SCADA solution, we suggest you follow these steps:
+To successfully implement a SCADA solution, follow these steps:

-- Determine what data you currently collect and how
+• Determine the data you currently collect and how

 SCADA software then takes over to help you interact with your facility, alert you to issues, inform predictive maintenance, and provide control over a handful, or even thousands of pieces of equipment.